ibm-cloud-docs/DataTransferService/connect-dts-linux-centosrhel-7.md

 copyright:
   years: 2017, 2018
-lastupdated: "2018-05-22"
+lastupdated: "2018-06-27"

 ---
 {:pre: .pre}

 # Connecting to DTS Device in Linux for CentOS/RHEL 7

 To interact with an iSCSI LUN in Linux-based operating systems, users must connect to the LUN by entering a series of commands in the terminal.
-The tool used to interact with an iSCSI LUN in a Linux-based OS is dependent upon the type and version of the OS that is installed on the device.
+The tool that is used to interact with an iSCSI LUN in a Linux-based OS is dependent upon the type and version of the OS that is installed on the device.

-## Instructions for CentOS 7 and RHEL 7
+## Configuring connection in CentOS 7 and RHEL 7

-1. Install iscsi-initiator and multipath mapper for Linux.
+1. Install iSCSI initiator and multipath mapper utilities for Linux.
    ```
    yum -y install iscsi-initiator-utils device-mapper device-mapper-multipath
    ```
    {: pre}

-2. Create the iscsid.conf configuration file.
+2. Create the `iscsid.conf` configuration file.

-3. Back up the original configuration:
+3. Back up the original configuration.
    ```
    cp /etc/iscsi/iscsid.conf{,.save}
    ```
    {: pre}

-4. Open /etc/iscsi/iscsid.conf with your favorite text editor and replace the contents with the following code:
+4. Open `/etc/iscsi/iscsid.conf` with your favorite text editor and replace the contents with the following code:
    ```
    node.startup = automatic
    node.session.auth.username = ISCSI_USER